underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ```

 ### Input Example 5
-Sends `ś` character to Notepad window by using key sequance.
+Sends `ś` character to Notepad window by using key sequence.
 ```c++
 using namespace CWKSS;